-Some user roles do not allow the user to delete data.
+Some IT Glue roles do not allow the user to delete data.
 For more information, see our roles and permissions article.

 If a document is accidentally deleted, an Administrator can restore it.
 See How do I restore an item deleted by accident?

 Keep in mind that you will only see a revision history once you start publishing.
 Therefore, if you are making major revisions or working with other collaborators, make sure you publish the document.
 A full change history will help you in case you need to revert back to an earlier version.
 For information on recovering earlier versions of a document, see our Revisions to core and flexible assets article.